EMC Response to Draft Ofsted Framework and Guidance Materials

 The EIF, though, does not exist in isolation, but is part of a package of documentation that is bound to have a strong influence on how it is interpreted by schools.
 Much of this documentation shows distinct biases about what inspectors might be directed to look for when passing judgement on schools.
 In tone, this is out of step with the light-touch, open-ended EIF itself.
 Left unchallenged, there is a risk that it will lead some schools to adopt certain practices against their better judgement.
 Though Ofsted, like us, would like to see a richer, more robust curriculum, some of the documentation seems to offer an inadequate account of ‘richness’ as it would apply to our subject (and presumably others) and even runs counter to some of its values and traditions.

 The documents in question include the Ofsted Inspection Handbook, the EIF Overview of Research, and various training videos.
-In their current form, there is a risk that they will lead to resentment and confusion among many teachers, with new ‘Ofsted myths’ springing up to replace the ones that they’ve been battling against for years.
+In their current form, there is a risk that they could lead to new ‘Ofsted myths’ springing up to replace the ones that teachers (and inspectors) have been battling against for years.
 A primary aim of the new EIF should be that it avoids leading subject specialists to replace the current set of data-driven, assessment-led practices with ones no more valid in terms of the subject itself.
 In English, we want disciplinary coherence and a clear conception of knowledge for our pupils.
 With this in mind, the following are the areas that we feel Ofsted needs to address when implementing its new EIF in relation to English.
-We recognise that the documents currently available cannot be subject-specific, but are writing this in the understanding that separate guidance is currently being developed for inspectors about English.
+We recognise that the documents currently available cannot be subject-specific, but are writing this in the hope and expectation that separate guidance will be developed for inspectors about English.

 1. Acknowledge the diversity of English as a set of practices